hmblair/bioeq/README.md

 # Overview
 `bioeq` is a set of tools for doing geometric deep learning with a focus on applications to structural biology.
-The core datatype it exposes is the `GeometricPolymer`, which contains node and edge information at varying levels of coarseness.
+The core datatypes it exposes are the `Polymer` and `GeometricPolymer`, which contain information on the position and connectivity of atoms in one or more molecules, and a suite of tools for computing data at the atom, residue, chain, and molecule level.
+The latter also has node and edge features, suitable for processing by a geometric deep learning model.

 A set of equivariant deep learning layers, including an equivariant transformer, allow for transformations of these polymers to be learned.

 # Installation
 To install, clone the repo and install with `pip`.